joomla/joomla-cms/README.md

 * This is a Joomla!
 4.x installation/upgrade package.
 * Joomla's [Official website](https://www.joomla.org).
 * Joomla!
 4.0 [version history](https://docs.joomla.org/Joomla_4.0_version_history).
-* Detailed changes are in the [changelog](https://github.com/joomla/joomla-cms/commits/4.0-dev).
+* Detailed changes are in the [changelog](https://github.com/joomla/joomla-cms/commits/master).

 What is Joomla?
 ---------------------
 * [Joomla!](https://www.joomla.org/about-joomla.html) is a **Content Management System** (CMS) which enables you to build websites and powerful online applications.
-* It is a simple and powerful web server application which requires a server with PHP and either MySQL, PostgreSQL or SQL Server to run.
+* It is a simple and powerful web server application which requires a server with PHP and either MySQL or PostgreSQL to run.
 You can find [full technical requirements here](https://downloads.joomla.org/technical-requirements).
 * Joomla! is **free and Open Source software** distributed under the GNU General Public License version 2 or later.

 Is Joomla! for you?